intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### Pre-process stages

-- **obtain_text_embeddings.py** 🠊 this file computes the embeddings of the input text files and saves them into corresponding pickles with the bioBERT embeddings.
+- **obtain_text_embeddings.py** 🠊 this script computes the embeddings of the *input text files* and saves them into corresponding pickles with the bioBERT embeddings at a sentence-level.
+The context of each pickle is a Series object, whose each item is a list with **p** Numpy arrays of dimension (768,).

 ## Process: